oscbyspro/Ultimathnum/README.md

 #### A rock-solid foundation

 In programming, complexity is sand, and simplicity is a rock.
 The former is, by definition, a sum of parts.
-In this project, you will find unified abstractions that reduce the number of individual parts and streamlined design principles to keep the parts similar to each other.
-So make some tea, have a seat, then let's explore what it's all about.
+In this project, you will find unified abstractions and streamlined models that keep the parts few and similar to each other.
+So bring your favorite cup of tea, have a seat, then let's explore what it's all about.

 <a name="introduction-stdlib"/>